Montekarl/Symfony_playground/readme.md

             composer unpack debug

-5. The previous will be removed and the libraries will show instead
+5. The previous PACK will be removed and the libraries will show instead

             easycorp/easy-log-handler (v1.0.9)
             symfony/monolog-bridge (v5.0.4)